Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: General formalism of 2DTS

-Here we denote with $\chi^{(3)}$ the nonlinear response kernel to the electric field, that depends in the most general case on the three frequencies $\omega_i$, $i=1,2,3$.
-By replacing in Eq.\ \ref{eq:j3ft} the $E(\omega,\tau)$ obtained for each term of Eq.\ \ref{eq:2d} we note that the third-order terms proportional to $E_0^3$ and $E_\tau^3$ drop out, leaving two contributions: \be P^{(3)}_{2D}=P^{(3)}_{00\tau}+P^{(3)}_{0\tau\tau}. \ee The first corresponds to two interactions with field $E_0$ and one with field $E_{\tau}$, which we will denote as $P^{(3)}_{00\tau}$.
-The other corresponds to two interactions with field $E_{\tau}$ and one with field $E_0$, which we will denote accordingly as $P^{(3)}_{0\tau\tau}$.
+{Here ${K^{(3)}}$ is again the nonlinear response kernel to the gauge potential $A$ of Eq.\ \ref{eq:jnl}}, that depends in the most general case on the three frequencies $\omega_i$, $i=1,2,3$.
+We note that in principle in Eq.\ \ref{eq:j3ft} there is a further summation over the cartesian components of the {kernel} and {gauge} fields, that we keep aside for the moment to make the notation lighter.
+By replacing in Eq.\ \ref{eq:j3ft} the {$A(\omega,\tau)$} obtained for each term of Eq.\ \ref{eq:2d} we note that the third-order terms proportional to {$A_0^3$} and {$A_\tau^3$} drop out, leaving two contributions: \be {J^{(3)}_{2D}=J^{(3)}_{00\tau}+J^{(3)}_{0\tau\tau}.} \ee The first corresponds to two interactions with field $E_0$ and one with field {$A_{\tau}$}, which we will denote as {$J^{(3)}_{00\tau}$}.
+The other corresponds to two interactions with field {$A_{\tau}$} and one with field {$A_0$}, which we will denote accordingly as {$J^{(3)}_{0\tau\tau}$}.
 They read, as a function of $\omega_t$ and $\tau$, \begin{widetext}

 \end{widetext} where by ``perm.'' we mean analogous terms where we permute the frequency indices $123\to231,321$ in square brackets.